 When and how to reconstitute the governing board of a maintained school

-Find out what reconstitution is, when it's appropriate to reconstitute your governing board, and how to go about doing it.
+Reconstituting your governing board means to reorganise it.
+Find out when it's appropriate to do so and how to go about it.

 Contents